 Various nature activities are accessible at the Whiteshell.
 Those would include: Boating, Canoeing, kayaking, cycling, fishing, ice fishing, hiking, horseback riding, sailing, scuba diving, skiing, snowmobiling, snowshoeing, and swimming.
 I am sure there is more a visitor could get up to, but that seems like enough for now.
 For a sports photographer, the park gives a great natural backdrop.
 To my knowledge, a photographer shooting commercial probably would not need a permit for most activities.
 With larger productions it would most likely be required.
 It is always to better to check, so don’t blame me if you get in trouble.

 I recommend checking out Kenora while you are out there as well.
 Kenora is small town on the edge of Ontario.
-The town is surrounded by lakes and has a great waterfront harbour.
+The town is surrounded by lakes and has a great waterfront harbor.
 Kenora is about 30 minutes away from the Whiteshell, depending where a person is located.
 The town also has a few good restaurants for those who like a good breakfast to start the day.

 Originally having the extremely unfortunate name of Rat Portage, Kenora is located in the Lake of the Woods.
 The town has become a premier boating destination in Ontario.
 The town has also become a hub for fly in destinations in Northern Ontario.
 Numerous float planes operate out of the port.